 State of Illinois Relief Programs

 Business Interruption Grant (BIG) - The Illinois Department of Commerce and Economic Opportunity (DCEO) has announced a grant program available to small businesses that will provide $540 million in grants to up to 3,500 businesses that experienced a limited ability to operate due to COVID-19 related closures.
-The first round of applications is closed and the funding is expected to be disributed beginning in July.
-The second round of funding has opened up with applications being accepted starting on September 17, 2020.
 Click HERE to learn more and to apply.

 - Hospitality Emergency Grant Program - The Illinois Department of Commerce and Economic Opportunity (DCEO) is redistributing $14 million of their funds to provide grants to support working capital like payroll and rent, as well as job training, retraining, and technology to support shifts in operations, like increased pick-up and delivery.
 The deadline to apply has passed.
 Grant awards were announced HERE.